Special research collections

 Three Minneapolis Seedswomen Catalogs

-Minnesota Seed and Nursery Catalogs
+Minnesota and Midwest Seed and Nursery Catalogs

 The Seed and Nursery Catalog Collection was built with the support and inspiration of Governor Elmer L. Andersen.